richardli03/data-science-23/challenges/c01-titanic-assignment.md

   conclusions like this, because, for instance, the high male survival rate in crew could be indicative of the crew being a majority male, not men running to the front of the line.
-- Even with these biased datasets though, I’m tempted to draw conclusions like “the men in 1st and 2nd class were taught this concept of ‘chivalry’ and so sacrificed themselves so a higher proportion of women would survive…” which is dangerous to do without a
+- Based upon this biased visualization of the data, I’m tempted to draw conclusions like “the men in 1st and 2nd class were taught this concept of ‘chivalry’ and so sacrificed themselves so a higher proportion of women would survive…” which is dangerous to do without a